 In addition to defining fair value, U.S. GAAP expands the disclosure requirements around fair value and establishes a fair value hierarchy for valuation inputs.
-The statement requires that assets and liabilities carried at fair value be classified and disclosed in one of the following three categories:
+The financial statements require that assets and liabilities carried at fair value be classified and disclosed in one of the following three categories: